php-twinfield/twinfield/usage.md

 ```

 ### Getting data from the API
+See [Customer Example](examples/Customer.php) among others for a complete example

 In order to communicate with the Twinfield API, you need to create an `ApiConnector` instance for the corresponding
 resource and use the `get()` or `list()` method.